IsakEnge/adminbypass/README.md

 # What to Use for

 You can use it for installers for example that require admin password to install.
-This prgram forces the exe file to run with admin rights
+This program forces the exe file to run with admin rights

 # How to use?